 Exercise is always better with music.
-When turning on a pair of the best workout earbuds or best running headphones for the first time, you're going to want to fill it with tunes to motivate you.
+When turning on a pair of the best workout earbuds for the first time, you're going to want to fill it with tunes to motivate you.
 But picking your playlist isn't just a matter of choosing the songs you like: there's a science and an art to choosing the right playlist.

 When it comes to the best exercises for weight loss, HIIT training staples like kettlebell swings and burpees tend to be the most effective, especially when performing at high intensity.
 Likewise, when keeping a moderate pace during a run or on an exercise bike, you need a consistent beat to maintain pace.
 So when you're picking your workout playlist, you're looking for songs that maintain a certain level of intensity, which can keep your mind strong during a difficult workout.